 What does co-parenting look like?

-Unless one of the partners in a marriage has faced grave issues like substance abuse, domestic abuse or sexual abuse, both the partners may decide on active participation in their children’s lives and not let their children suffer at any cost.
+Unless one of the partners in a marriage has faced grave issues like substance abuse, domestic abuse or sexual abuse, both partners may decide on active participation in their children’s lives to minimize the disruption caused by the parents’ separation.

 12 Co-Parenting Rules For Divorced Couples